 The team can achieve continuous deployment by relying on infrastructure that automates different testing steps.
 Once each integration meets this release criteria, the application is updated with a new code.

-Here is an important difference between CI vs CD vs CD.
+Here is an important difference between Continuous Integration vs Continuous Delivery vs Continuous Deployment.

 |Continuous Integration||Continuous Delivery||Continuous Deployment|